abudaan/vega-multi-view/README.md

 What we see here is two specs that respond to each other's hover signal.

 The spec is imported as javascript object, then a configuration is added to the spec.
-You can safely add a `config` entry to a spec because it will be stripped off before the spec is passed to the Vega parser.
+You can safely add a `vmvConfig` entry to a spec because it will be stripped off before the spec is passed to the Vega parser.
 If you have to load a spec from the server it saves you a HTTP request if you inline the view specific configuration in the spec.

 The second spec is added as a tuple; the first element is always the spec, the second the configuration.
 Remember that both spec and configuration can be:

-* a javascript object
+* a javascript object (POJO)
 * a JSON string
-* a uri of a JSON, CSON, BSON or YAML file
+* a uri of a JSON, BSON, CSON or YAML file.

 Personally I find a Vega specs in YAML format the best readable.
 Also a YAML file is a bit smaller in file size compared to JSON.